fuwaflow/website/content/blog/simracing.md

 - I needed to set my wheel to PS3 mode to get it to be recognised by Assetto Corsa
 - I need to have the Oversteer app open when I use the wheel if I want force feedback to work
-- The LEDs that show the revs don't work without extra configuration, but this didn't really matter to me, so I didn't bother with it
+- The LEDs that show the revs don't work without extra configuration, but this didn't really matter to me, ~~so I didn't bother with it.~~ Since writing this, I have found [this script](https://github.com/d4rk/ac_shifting_leds) which makes it surprisingly easy to get working

 ## Assetto Corsa on Linux